MO HealthNet Outpatient Hospital Simplified Fee Schedule Payment Method FAQs

 • Same-day billing.
 Hospitals are expected to bill all outpatient services provided on the same day to the same patient on the same outpatient claim.

 • Visit levels.
 In billing for emergency room and clinic visits (e.g., 99281-99285), hospitals are expected to follow the same guidelines as they do for Medicare.
-Similarly, for clinic visits (e.g., 99202-99205 and 99211-99215), hospitals should bill G0463 Hospital outpatient clinic visit.
+Similarly, for clinic visits (e.g., 99202-99205 and 99211-99215), hospitals should bill G0463 Hospital Outpatient Clinic Visit.

 • National Correct Coding Initiative (NCCI).
-NCCI is an initiative of the Centers for Medicare and Medicaid Services to ensure that CPT/HCPCS codes are billed in appropriate combinations.
+NCCI is an initiative of the Centers for Medicare and Medicaid Services (CMS) to ensure that CPT/HCPCS codes are billed in appropriate combinations.
 NCCI edits associated with procedures and modifiers continue to be applied under the OSFS method.

 • Observation care.
 Continue to report observation using HCPCS G0378 (Hospital observation services, per hour).
 Report the number of hours in the "units" field.
 One hour equals one unit of service.